kayeofswords/soulsinnerstatues/chapter-1.md

 ### Contemplating the Divine

 I do daily meditation as basic mental hygiene, as do many people — ten-minute shower, ten minute-meditation, and my body and mind are ordered and ready to face the world.
-If we want to reach inside and open the gate to the statues within, and rest in the Gods who wait just beyond our breath, we need a different set of foocal points.
+If we want to reach inside and open the gate to the statues within, and rest in the Gods who wait just beyond our breath, we need a divine set of focal points.

-Contemplating a God may include some elements of these breath-centric meditations.
-However, as the object of the meditation is a deity, there are other elements that may hold sway, too.

 #### Contemplating the Divine Being